limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 rm -rf cookie
 {% endhighlight %}

-I uploaded a simple PHP file that executes remote command with the script.
+I upload a simple PHP file that executes remote command, with the script.

 ```
 # cat cmd.php